Grace Poe: 2019

+Senate of the Philippines (2013–2025)

-Senate (2013–2016)
+First term (2013–2016)

-On her first day as a senator in the 16th Congress, Poe filed a bill promoting "film tourism" which aims to make the Philippines a primary location for local and international films.
+On her first day as a senator in the 16th Congress, Poe filed a bill promoting film tourism in the Philippines, aiming to make the country a primary shooting location for local and international films.
 She said that this would generate jobs and promote tourism in the Philippines as well.
 Poe also filed the "Sustenance for the Filipino child" bill which seeks to give free nutritious meals to children enrolled in public elementary schools and high schools in K-12.
 It aims to solve hunger and malnutrition which hindered the Filipino youth's potential.

 Another notable bill filed by Poe is the "First 1000 days" bill which seeks to protect and support Filipino children in their first 1,000 days after they were born.
 This addresses the problem of malnutrition of Filipino children by providing nutrition counselling, milk feeding, and other needs of children.
 In addition, Poe is also pushing for the Freedom of Information bill which will promote greater transparency and lessen corruption in the government.
 This bill will allow government transactions to be open to the public.

 In 2015, Poe led the legislature's investigations into the Mamasapano clash, which left 44 Special Action Force members dead.